📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 FINAL STATEMENT

-✔ UC Merced becomes a partner to all communities
+UC Merced becomes a partner

-✔ AFSCME becomes a stabilizer, not an antagonist
+AFSCME becomes a stabilizer

-✔ Small businesses are protected
+Small businesses are protected

-✔ Housing matches working-class wages
+Housing matches local wages

-✔ BHRS stabilizes the people
+BHRS stabilizes the people

-✔ Growth becomes inclusive, not extractive
+Growth becomes inclusive, not extractive

-This is economic development for an entire county, not a chosen few.
+This is economic development for an entire county — not a chosen few.